open-telemetry/opentelemetry-collector-contrib/receiver/nsxreceiver/README.md

 # MongoDB Receiver

-This receiver fetches metrics important to run virtual networking using NSX-T. The receiver is planned to ingest metrics via the [NSX Rest API](https://docs.vmware.com/en/VMware-NSX-Data-Center-for-vSphere/6.4/nsx_64_api.pdf).
+This receiver fetches metrics important to run virtual networking using NSX-T. The receiver ingests metrics via the [NSX Rest API](https://docs.vmware.com/en/VMware-NSX-Data-Center-for-vSphere/6.4/nsx_64_api.pdf).
 As for logs, it wraps the [syslogreceiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/syslogreceiver) which can be used to ingest NSX forwarded logs.

 Supported pipeline types: `metrics` and `logs`